|

 a relaxing weekend together instead?
 Who knows,

+maybe she was telling the truth.
 I had given up believing Victoria's status reports

 on her marriage.
 I doubted